• Skip to primary navigation

 Meats that are high in fat are not suitable for long-term storage unless placed back into a freezer.
 Fat turns rancid and becomes unsafe to eat.

 • Chicken and poultry should only be dehydrated for humans if precooked to 165F degrees, not raw (though raw chicken is safe to dehydrate for dog treats).
 Their texture can be iffy once rehydrated.
-Canned chicken (or pressure cook your own) may be a better dehydrating option because the texture comes out better.
+Canned chicken (or pressure cook your own) may be a better dehydrating option for humans because the texture comes out better.

 • Jerky - Use safe jerky techniques, recipes, temperatures, and storage.